ISSUE № 219 · JUN 5, 2026

 1M context lets you paste an entire book or codebase.
 Cheaper API than competitors.
 Slightly behind Claude/GPT-5 on style but catching up fast.

-• Native Gmail, Docs, Drive integration
+• Native Gmail, Docs, Drive, Sheets integration no rival can match

-By Google Since 2023 ✓ Generous free tier
+By Google Since 2023 ✓ 1

 04